sowmyagowri/Ironman-A-Java-Game-using-Greenfoot/IshwaryaVaradarajanWiki.md

 * The UML Class diagram for the above said design pattern is attached for reference.
 * Sequence Diagram for the whole game flow is in progress.

+Week5 (10/28/2017)
+* Construction of code for score board funtionality is in progress. a)Completed build of score keeping for the player when attacking enemy objects.
+Testing in progress. b)Construction of tracking player's lives when player is hit by the enemy/enemy objects is in progress.
+* Sequence Diagram for the whole game flow is in progress.

 Below are the instances that indicate, that the team adopted the 'Eliminate Waste' which is one of the lean core values:

 Week1 (09/16/2017)